 Sumitomo Mitsui Banking Corporation ("SMBC") is one of Japan's leading banks and the main banking subsidiary of Sumitomo Mitsui Financial Group, Inc. SMBC and its group companies offer a broad range of financial services centred on banking in Japan and overseas.
 They are also engaged in the leasing, securities, credit card, investment, mortgage securitisation, venture capital and other credit related businesses.
 In Japan, SMBC accepts deposits from, makes loans to, extends guarantees to and provides other products and services to corporations, individuals, governments and governmental entities.
 SMBC offers financing solutions through loan syndication, structured finance and project finance to large corporate customers in the domestic and overseas markets, as well as a variety of financing options to domestic mid-sized companies, small-sized companies and individuals.
-SMBC also underwrites and deals in bonds issued by or guaranteed by the government of Japan and local government authorities, and acts in various administrative and advisory capacities for select types of corporate and government bonds.
+SMBC also underwrites and deals in bonds issued by or guaranteed by the government of Japan and local government bonds.
 Internationally, SMBC operates through a network of branches, representative offices, subsidiaries and affiliates to provide loan syndication, project finance and cash management services and participate in international securities markets.
 SMBC will be acting through its Hong Kong Branch in providing the Guarantee.